juliaguida/oystercard/pills/javascript&JasminePill.md

 Now you can get rid of each line containing `javabuzz = new Javabuzz();`.
 Joy unparalleled.

-Since we're in a refactory kind of mood, let's see if we can make our code more elegant.
-The following should make sense given our previous Rubybuzz pedigree:
+Since we're in a refactoring kind of mood, let's see if we can make our code more elegant.
+The following should make sense given our previous `Rubybuzz` pedigree:

 ```javascript
 class Javabuzz {